 Her Stories is a set of eight stories by eight eminent Bengali women writers translated by Sanjukta Dasgupta.
-It is a collection of short fiction centered around women, where some reconcile with and some fiercely resist patriarchy.
+It is a collection of short fiction centred around women, where some reconcile with and some fiercely resist patriarchy.

-The unique thing about Her Stories is that each story is preceded by a brief introduction and a short interview of the respective author that’s highly insightful and brings to fore their journey as a writer.
-As an anthology that juxtaposes four women writers born in colonial India with four born in independent India, Her Stories effectively represents the impact Bengali women writers had in 20th century Indian literature.
+The unique thing about Her Stories is that each story is preceded by a brief introduction and a short interview of the respective author that’s highly insightful and brings to the fore their journey as a writer.
+As an anthology that juxtaposes four women writers born in colonial India with four born in independent India, Her Stories effectively represents the impact Bengali women writers had in 20th-century Indian literature.

-In times when men were dominant storytellers and women considered lucky if literate enough to read, these women writers wielded their pen to lend a voice to others like them.
+In times when men were dominant storytellers and women were considered lucky if literate enough to read, these women writers wielded their pens to lend a voice to others like them.
 Their written word is like a baton of power passed on to herald a change in the mindset.
 They sowed the seeds of change and today women and fiction are terms we easily correlate.
 This is why Her Stories with interviews of these eight veteran writers is an attractive read.

 She had no fixed hours for writing.
 She wrote when and where she could.
 Often, we were struck by her readiness to stop her writing anytime someone called her, then resume it immediately as if there had been no interruption.